Assassin-plus/Assassin-plus.github.io/_posts/2024-02-18-Texturing-Pipeline.md

 Since multiple textures can be applied to a surface, *multiple sets* of texture coordinates may need to be defined.
 However the coordinate values are applied, the idea is the same: These texture coordinates are ***interpolated across the surface*** and used to retrieve texture values.
 Before being interpolated, however, these texture coordinates are transformed by *corresponder functions*.

 # The Corresponder Function

+Corresponder functions convert texture coordinates to texture-space locations.
+They provide flexibility in applying textures to surfaces.

+Another class of corresponder functions controls the way an image is applied.
+We know that an image will appear on the surface where (u, v) are in the [0, 1] range.
+But what happens outside of this range?
+Corresponder functions determine the behavior.
+In OpenGL, this type of corresponder function is called the “**wrapping mode**”; in DirectX, it is called the “**texture addressing mode**.”
+Common corresponder functions of this type are:

+- **wrap (DirectX), repeat (OpenGL)**, or tile—The image repeats itself across the surface; algorithmically, the integer part of the texture coordinates is dropped.
+This function is useful for having an image of a material repeatedly cover a surface, and is often the default.
+- **mirror**—The image repeats itself across the surface, but is mirrored (flipped) on every other repetition.
+For example, the image appears normally going from 0 to 1, then is reversed between 1 and 2, then is normal between 2 and 3, then is reversed, and so on.
+This provides some continuity along the edges of the texture.
+- **clamp (DirectX) or clamp to edge (OpenGL)**—Values outside the range [0, 1] are clamped to this range.
+This results in the repetition of the edges of the image texture.
+This function is useful for avoiding accidentally taking samples from the opposite edge of a texture when bilinear interpolation happens near a texture’s edge.**
+- **border (DirectX) or clamp to border (OpenGL)—Texture coordinates out- side [0, 1] are rendered with a separately defined border color.
+This function can be good for rendering decals onto single-color surfaces, for example, as the edge of the texture will blend smoothly with the border color.

+Repeated tiling of a texture is an inexpensive way of adding more visual detail to a scene.
+However, this technique often looks *unconvincing* after about three repetitions of the texture, as the eye picks out the pattern.
+A common solution to avoid such periodicity problems is to *combine the texture values with another, non-tiled, tex- ture.*

+Another option to avoid periodicity is to use shader programs to implement specialized corresponder functions that **randomly recombine texture** patterns or tiles.